chachaxw/frontend-homework-test/README.md

   2. We need a react developer, so please use `React` to finish the test.
   3. Nice to have Javascript Unit Test

-# Please send the work with Zip file to email `anna.simms@aurora.app`

 ```Note
 As a general rule, we allow three days from the date that you receive
 these instructions to submit your code, but you may request more time